 This Chili Spaghetti recipe falls into the category of tummy filling meals that won’t break the bank.
 The simple ingredients start with lean ground beef and light red kidney beans all smothered in a robust homemade chili sauce.
 After cooking until the flavors have perfectly married, the chili is then tossed with steamy al dente spaghetti.
 Top it off with a heaping helping of cheddar cheese, a dollop of sour cream and for the finishing touch a sprinkling of sliced green onion for crunch.

 This chili spaghetti is one I serve when I have a crew to fill-up on a dime, or on a day when my boys are watching sports and entertaining.
 It’s a tasty, albeit subtle, change to a straight-up bowl of chili.
 When you have growing sons, keeping them full can be a challenge, and there’s nothing I love more than a house full of them and their friends wanting something to eat.
 Hungry eaters are my favorite kind of people to have around the kitchen table, I’m always delighted to oblige.

 - To save time, the chili sauce can be made in advance then warmed and tossed with the cooked spaghetti just before serving.
 You can also freeze the chili sauce for up to 2 months.
 It’s a great way to have ingredients ready to go on busy days.

-- To get everyone involved, set-up a toppings bar for serving.
-Stock it with shredded cheddar cheese, sour cream, green onion, pickled jalapenos, cilantro and sliced black olives then let everyone build their own personal masterpiece.
+- To get everyone involved in dinner preparation, set-up a toppings bar for serving.
+Stock it with shredded cheddar cheese, sour cream, green onions, pickled jalapenos, cilantro and sliced black olives or any of your favorite chili fisings.
+Let everyone build their own personal culinary masterpiece.

 - This dish is delicious served with a side of crackers like it’s Cincinnati cousin or for us, apiece of warm buttered Green Chile Cheddar Cornbread or sweet Skillet Honey Cornbread seals the deal.

 Serve this kicking spaghetti on game day or any day that you need delicious family friendly eats.
 You may also like to try these chili inspired recipes: